 The most important tip you should remember when it comes to Vanda orchids is that overwatering will kill them, so go easy on the juice!

 Unlike many other orchids, the Vanda needs feeding from time to time too.
-You can do this by fertilising them.
-There are tonnes of plant foods out there however the most preferred are nutrient solution, commercial concentrates and manure water.
+You can do this by fertilizing them.
+There are tonnes of plant foods out there however the most preferred are the nutrient solution, commercial concentrates and manure water.